In which previous bad code shoots me in the foot.

 affected the output of an opcode, I created a helper to handling storing values

-(it would come in handy when handling input
+(it would come in handy when handling input as well).

 defp store(prog, pos, v, m) do